r0oth3x49/Xpath/README.md

 A cross-platform python based automated tool to detect and exploit error-based sql injections.

 General:
   -h, --help          Shows the help.
-  -v, --version      Shows the version.
+  --version           Shows the version.
+  -v VERBOSE          Verbosity level: 1-5 (default 1).
+  --batch             Never ask for user input, use the default behavior --flush-session     Flush session files for current target

 Target:
   At least one of these options has to be provided to define the target(s)

   -u URL, --url URL   Target URL (e.g. 'http://www.site.com/vuln.php?id=1).

 Request:
   These options can be used to specify how to connect to the target URL

+  -A , --user-agent   HTTP User-Agent header value
+  -H , --header       Extra header (e.g. "X-Forwarded-For: 127.0.0.1")
+  --host              HTTP Host header value
-  --data DATA        Data string to be sent through POST (e.g. "id=1") --cookie COOKIE    HTTP Cookie header value (e.g. "PHPSESSID=a8d127e..")
+  --data              Data string to be sent through POST (e.g. "id=1") --cookie            HTTP Cookie header value (e.g. "PHPSESSID=a8d127e..")
+  --referer           HTTP Referer header value --headers           Extra headers (e.g. "Accept-Language: fr\nETag: 123")

+Detection:
+  These options can be used to customize the detection phase

+  --level             Level of tests to perform (1-3, default 1)

+Techniques:
+  These options can be used to tweak testing of specific SQL injection techniques

+  --technique TECH    SQL injection techniques to use (default "XEFDBGJ")

 Enumeration:
   These options can be used to enumerate the back-end database managment system information, structure and data contained in the tables.

-  -b, --banner       Retrieve DBMS banner --current-user     Retrieve DBMS current user --current-db       Retrieve DBMS current database --hostname         Retrieve DBMS server hostname --dbs              Enumerate DBMS databases
-  --tables           Enumerate DBMS database tables --columns          Enumerate DBMS database table columns --dump             Dump DBMS database table entries --search           Search column(s), table(s) and/or database name(s) -D DB              DBMS database to enumerate
+  -b, --banner        Retrieve DBMS banner --current-user      Retrieve DBMS current user --current-db        Retrieve DBMS current database --hostname          Retrieve DBMS server hostname --dbs               Enumerate DBMS databases --tables            Enumerate DBMS database tables --columns           Enumerate DBMS database table columns --dump              Dump DBMS database table entries --search            Search column(s), table(s) and/or database name(s) -D DB               DBMS database to enumerate
   -T TBL              DBMS database tables(s) to enumerate -C COL              DBMS database table column(s) to enumerate

 Example:
   python xpath.py http://www.site.com/vuln.php?id=1 --dbs